timcharper/EmojiClu/README.md

 If you enjoy this game, please buy Everett's mobile version for your phone / iPad.
 He's a smart guy and it's worth your money.
 Also, check out his other puzzle games.

-There are no plans to make a mobile version of Mind Hunt.
+There are no plans to make a mobile version of EmojiClu.

 # Credits Etc